pjmdesi/clp-chk-react/_to-do.md

   * (?)
 Clipper position controls
   * (?)
 Clipper lock toggle
   * (?)
 Reset zoom/offset
-* Fix positioning/zoom for auto divider clipper
 * Change remaining input to list different detected versions of the loaded file after one is added to a pane.
 It should still work as regular file picker input as well
 * Display audio waveform to indicate which / how loud each video is playing. [source](https://css-tricks.com/making-an-audio-waveform-visualizer-with-vanilla-javascript/)

-## App

-* Fix issue where selected tool doesn't re-select after closing and opening a new file in one of the panes
-  * Reproduce: Select any tool except divider, close one of the files, open a new file in the same pane, observe that divider is set as tool, but previously selected tool is still indicated in the controller bar.
-* Fix issue where previous saved files are not updated properly
 * Show errors
   * When unsupported file type is loaded
   * When file fails to load for any reason